IN THE XXX DISTRICT COURT

 3. The provision stated above establishes duty of care on Defendant to ensure that he only makes necessary appointments and that he only approves compensation of appointees according to the fair value of services rendered.

-4. Defendant breached duty of care to only make necessary appointments by unnecessarily appointing Dana Drexler as Temporary Guardian for the late Ms. Owens.
-Ms. Owens had clearly stated in her will that Plaintiff was to be 1st Executor.
+4. Defendant breached duty of care to only make necessary appointments by unnecessarily appointing Dana Drexler as Temporary Guardian for the late Perso 2 had clearly stated in her will that Plaintiff was to be 1st Executor.
 The appointment of Dana Drexler as Temporary Guardian was unnecessary as Plaintiff’s mother had already wished that Plaintiff be the 1st Executor of her will.
 It was within her right to declare Plaintiff as 1st Executor of her will.
 Dana Drexler did not fulfil her duties as Temporary Guardian.
 Her actions were not in the interests of Plaintiff’s mother and eventually led to the detriment of her health.

 5. Defendant breached duty of care to approve compensation of appointees according to the fair value of services rendered by awarding $20,000.00 to Insert Name of Guardian Ad Litem, Guardian Ad Litem, who did not properly perform his duties according to his role.